botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 });
 ```

-The method used is used directly from the bot object and not using the botmaster one.
+As you can see, the `sendMessage` method used is used directly from the bot object and not using the botmaster one.

-Because you might not always want to code in a complex json object just to send in a simple text message or photo attachment, Botmaster comes with a few methods that can be used to send messages with less code:
+Because you might not always want to code in a complex json object just to send in a simple text message or photo attachment, Botmaster comes with a few helper methods that can be used to send messages with less code:

 `bot.sendMessageTo`